 - Directly-issued Government of Canada marketable securities denominated in Canadian dollars except Real Return Bonds are eligible for these transactions.
 The securities must not mature on the date of maturity of the Securities Repo Operation.

-- The Bank of Canada will make up to 50 per cent of its holdings of eligible Government of Canada securities available to the market on a given day.
-The exact list and amounts of offered securities will be at the Bank’s discretion.
+- Typically, the Bank of Canada will make up to 50 per cent of its holdings of eligible Government of Canada securities available to the market on a given day; however, the exact list and amounts of offered securities will be at the Bank’s discretion.

 - Tenders must be submitted in the Bank of Canada Auction System.

 - The deadline for receiving bids is 10:00 (ET).
 The Call for Tenders will be released 30 minutes before the deadline.
 The Bank of Canada reserves the right to conduct these transactions earlier or later in the day, with an approximate 30-minute tender submission deadline to be set by the Bank of Canada.

 - Tenders must specify a bid rate and an amount on a par-value basis.
 Each counterparty can submit a maximum of four bids per security.